gouthamreddykotapalle/Image-Dataset-Augmentor/README.md

 <br>
-This is a wrapper around the standard libjpeg
+This is a wrapper around the standard libjpeg/jpeglib.h written in STL around the jpeglib.h data structures that use c-style representations.

 <br>